Skate or Die!: Reception

+The game was a commercial success on computers.
+Konami's NES version went on to sell 1.2 million units by 1990.

 Yung Min Choi reviewed the game for Computer Gaming World, and wrote that "Skate or Die is an enjoyable game for teenage board freaks who cannot get enough radical action on the cement or "over-the-hill" adults who don't want to risk their lives and limbs to experience the simulated thrill of this action sport".

 The C64 version of Skate or Die! was also well liked for its introductory music, a catchy rock-flavored tune with digital samples that took full advantage of the SID chip's capabilities.
 Composed by Rob Hubbard, it has become a popular tune among modern fans of SID music and remixers of such tunes.
 For Konami's NES port, Kouji Murata composed an arranged version of the tune for the NES's Ricoh 2A03 sound chip.

-The game sold just over 100,000 copies between its release date and the end of the NES era.

 The game was reviewed in 1988 in Dragon #132 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 2 out of 5 stars.